rawls238/PlanOut.js/README.md

 It provides a complete implementation of the PlanOut native API framework and a PlanOut language interpreter.

-PlanOut.js is implemented in ES6, and can also be used with ES5.
+PlanOut.js is implemented in ES2015 and can also be used with ES5.
+It can be integrated client-side as well as with server-side with node.js.

 ##Installation